What is the Rothschild Foundation?

 Do you fund social enterprise company /CIC (Community Interest Company), or profit organisations if the work proposed is charitable?

 We primarily focus on not-for-profit registered charities or organisations with charitable status.
 Community Interest Companies which are limited by guarantee may apply following a confirmation from a Grants Manager – [email protected]

 Does the Foundation ever support individuals?

 We do not make grants directly to individuals.

 We want to make an application but we do not have a set of accounts or track record.

-We generally only support charities that have been operating for at least two years and are able to provide audited accounts for that period.
+We generally only support charities that have been operating for at least 12 months and are able to provide audited accounts for that period.